 - Computer skills sufficient to meet production demands of the job including Microsoft Office, Zoom and VirtualCHART software for client notes and reports.

 - Ability to work varied hours including occasional evenings, nights and weekends as needed.

 - Knowledge of emergency procedures of the Regional Center.

 - Ability to model positive behaviors and Regional Center values.

-Upon job offer acceptance, candidates will be required to show proof of COVID-19 vaccination.
+Upon job offer acceptance, candidates will be required to show proof of COVID-19 vaccination and booster if eligible.
 A reasonable accommodation may be requested for an exemption from the COVID-10 vaccination requirements.